TritonDataCenter/rfd/rfd/0075/README.md

 ### Interposition Points

-This section summarizes the locations that would need to be virtualized.
+This section summarizes the non-vDSO locations that need to be virtualized.

 1. /proc